ffomezolam/GA-DSI-Capstone/README.md

   Also, I think I'm limiting my project scope to just generating sonnet-like text from a prompt or line.
 We'll see if that sticks.

+- 2022-10-10: I'm having trouble getting grips with the underlying workings of the transformers model, so I've spent most of today and a good chunk of the weekend reviewing documentation, tutorials, and any articles I can find in the hopes that demystifying the model would allow me to do more with it.

+  Progress is very slow and incremental.
+For example, it took me all day today to finally find out how to stop getting repeating text generating from the same prompt - no documentation told me I should be exporting 'tf' tensors in order to use sampling, but all the tutorials showed tokenizer returning 'np' tensors.
+Annoying...
+So it's basically trial and error in order to learn how this works.
+Still, I'm glad that after what seemed like a day of pointless busywork, I've made one small improvement.

+  So in conclusion, I've got a model that seems to be sensitive to the training input and generates text that is somewhat imitative of the training input, which has been my main goal.
+However, I am no closer to poetic verse, and I think the poem idea has to be abandoned, as handling rhymes seems to be not trivial. **Or** I lean in to the rhyming aspect and try to build something that rhymes, and that's the product.
+As much as I'd love to do that, the effort required is sure to sap all of the time available and I am not confident that I could have anything working by deadline.